The Nile chakras

 The most important part of the temple was the sanctuary, which contained the Atet.
 Otherwise known a solar barque, this was a mythological representation of the Sun riding in a boat.
 In this way, Ra was said to travel through the sky in his barge, providing light to the world.
 Reminiscent of the Ark of the Covenant, this wooden boat was usually gold plated.

 THE CROWN OF THE RULER: Apis was the sacred bull at Memphis.
 The bull was chosen because it symbolised the great strength, fighting spirit and eternal fertility of the ruler.
-As early as the Narmer Palette, the ruler was depicted with a bovine tail.
+As early as the Narmer Palette, the king was depicted with a bovine tail.
 Memphis was the capital of Egypt during the Old Kingdom for more than eight consecutive dynasties and occupied a strategic position at the mouth of the Nile Delta.
 During this golden age, Memphis thrived as a centre for commerce, trade and religion.

 THE THIRD EYE OF INSIGHT: this chakra denotes the opposing forces of Horus and Set.
 Fifth Dynasty temples in Abu Gorab were devoted to both the light and the dark.
 On the opposite bank of the Nile were temples devoted to Set, although these were desecrated in antiquity.
 Much later, Ramesses II would dedicate his own temple here to Ra, Amun and Nekhbet.
 Spiritually, the third eye has been known by many names including the “Eye of the Mind”.